 Summer 2011 saw the launch of our Road Safety Strategy which includes the provision of education and training to young people across Merseyside.
 Outcomes have been agreed which contribute to the action plans for the road safety partnerships across each district as well as the reduction of Road Traffic Collisions that Merseyside Fire and Rescue Service respond to.
 Interventions are being delivered by Firefighters and community prevention officers in partnership with local road safety teams.

-We will reduce the number and severity of road traffic collisions with local partners and we will help Merseyside work towards achieving the national target of reducing the number of people killed or seriously injured in road traffic collisions by 33% by 2020
+We will work with at risk groups and local partners to contribute to the reduction in the number and severity of road traffic collisions across Merseyside to work towards achieving the local target of reducing the number of people killed or seriously injured in road traffic collisions by 37.5% by 2020.